Soluna Holdings, Inc. Announce - GuruFocus.com

-Soluna Holdings, Inc. (“SHI” or the “Company”), (NASDAQ: SLNH), the parent company of Soluna Computing, Inc. (“SCI”), a developer of green data centers for cryptocurrency mining and other intensive computing, today announced that it intends to offer to sell shares of its common stock in an underwritten public offering.
-All of the shares of common stock are to be sold by the Company.
+Soluna Holdings, Inc. (“SHI” or the “Company”), (NASDAQ: SLNH), the parent company of Soluna Computing, Inc. (“SCI”), a developer of green data centers for cryptocurrency mining and other intensive computing, today announced the pricing of its previously announced underwritten public offering of 1,388,889 shares of its common stock, at a price to the public of $1.44 per share.
+The Company will also issue to Soluna SLC Fund I Projects Holdco LLC, or Spring Lane, an aggregate of 593,065 shares of common stock to Spring Lane upon conversion of the outstanding promissory note with an aggregate principal amount of $850,000 and accrued and unpaid interest thereon held by Spring Lane at the same price per share as the public offering price per share set forth above.

-Univest Securities, LLC is acting as the sole book-running manager for the proposed public offering.
+Univest Securities, LLC is acting as the sole book-running manager for the underwritten public offering.

-The Company expects to grant the underwriter a 45-day option to purchase up to an additional 15% of the number of shares of common stock sold in this offering to cover over-allotments, if any, at the public offering price, less the underwriting discounts and commissions.
-The offering is subject to market conditions and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+In connection with the underwritten public offering, the Company has granted the underwriter a 45-day option to purchase up to an additional 208,333 shares of common stock at the public offering price of $1.44 per share, less underwriting discounts and commissions, to cover over-allotments, if any.
+The offering is expected to close on or about October 26, 2022, subject to satisfaction of customary closing conditions.

 This press release does not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.